FAQs Continuing Education

 - I just passed the ARRT mammography exam.
 Does that count for CE credit?

-Our Topics in Mammography self-directed courses are available online in RadComm’s Learning Center in an interactive format or in a downloadable (pdf) format.
-The mammographer reads the material then completes a post-test.
+Our Topics in Mammography self-directed courses are available online in RadComm’s Learning Center; an interactive format.
+The Mammographer reads the material then completes a post-test.
 In the Learning Center, continuing education credits and certificates are awarded after the successful completion of each course and exam.

 Yes, all mammography courses offered by RadComm, Inc. have been approved by AHRA (American Healthcare Radiology Administrators) for Category A Continuing Education Credits.
 AHRA is a Recognized Continuing Education Evaluation Mechanism (RCEEM) and has been authorized to approve Category A CE by the ARRT.

 The courses have been designed with BOTH purposes in mind.
 If you do not wish to attend Initial Training in Mammography seminar, you can obtain the necessary education in a self-directed format.
 Our courses contain the mammography curriculum required by the MQSA and provide and exceed the 16 hours of structured education as required in the Professional Education Requirements specified in the ARRT Rules and Regulations, effective January 1, 2016.
-If you select RadComm, Inc. for your Initial Training in Mammography, you must complete the 40-credit program, available through our Learning Center or on a USB drive.
+If you select RadComm, Inc. for your Initial Training in Mammography, you must complete the 40-credit program, available through the RadComm Learning Center.
 Please visit the Initial Training section on our website for detailed information.

 No, these mammography courses are approved for technologist use and award Category A credits.
 They have not been submitted to physician governing bodies for approval.